-If any conflicts arise between this Objective and the Special Districts requirements contained in the LDC, the Special Districts standards shall prevail.
-The review of rezoning applications to approve commercial uses under the provisions of Objective 22 shall consider the Community Plans contained in the Livable Communities Section.
+f.-If any conflicts arise between this PolicyObjective and the Special Districts requirements contained in the LDC, the Special Districts Districts standards shall prevail.

+The review of rezoning applications to approve commercial uses under the provisions of Objective 22 shall include consideration of the following factors:consider the Community Plans contained in the Livable Communities Section.